Colombia's peace deal could hang on the US election

 Senator Ivan Cepeda of the leftist Polo Democratico Alternativo party, a longtime supporter of the deal, fears a second Trump term could embolden the right-wing majority in the Colombian Congress to renounce the agreement.
 "I'm not going to take a position in favour of any candidate, but it's sad to see something as serious as the peace deal used as a campaign tool for a handful of votes in South Florida," said Cepeda.

 The gravity of the situation is underlined by worsening violence due to continued attacks on the peace deal.
 In the four years since the deal was signed, 971 social leaders have been killed, according to the Institute of Development and Peace Studies.
-Despite mounting criticism over deteriorating human rights, US Secretary of State Mike Pompeo didn't mention the killings during a September 19 visit to Bogota, instead lauding Duque's work in combating drug trafficking and boosting US private sector investment in rural Colombia.
+Despite mounting criticism over deteriorating human rights, US Secretary of State Mike Pompeo didn't mention the killings during a September 19 visit to Bogota, instead lauding Duque's work in combating drug trafficking and boosting